 Internet Access: Internet cafes can be easily found in towns and cities across Mexico and WiFi is increasingly commonplace–from cafes, shops, hotels, and some cities even offer free WiFi in some defined public spaces.

-Cervantino Festival: If you plan to visit and stay in Guanajuato during the Festival Cervantino, book early.
-Last minute hotel rooms are impossible to find at this time, and most last-minute visitors to the festival end up staying in the nearby towns of Queretaro, Leon or San Miguel and drive in to Guanajuato during the day.
+Cervantino Festival Bookings: If you plan to visit and stay in Guanajuato during the Festival Cervantino, book early.
+Last-minute hotel rooms are impossible to find at this time, and most last-minute visitors to the festival end up staying in the nearby towns of Queretaro, Leon or San Miguel and drive in to Guanajuato during the day.

 Guanajuato enjoys year-round, spring-like and very dry weather.
 The climate is ideal for taking part in a variety of outdoor sports and activities and for taking in the local culture, architecture and scenery.
 Rain is seldom; the infrequent thunderstorms happen April thru November and tend to be fierce and brief in the late afternoons, leaving the evenings dry and cooled off.
 Winter nights can get quite cold – down to freezing, so pack some warm clothes during these times.